Carl S. Williams: 1894 season

 In 1894 Williams helped Penn to its first undefeated season.
 The 1894 team was retroactively named national champions by Parke H. Davis though Yale and Princeton were also retroactively named national champions by other organizations.
 The highlight of the season was a 12–0 victory over Princeton (only the second in 30 meetings) and an 18–4 victory over Harvard.
 The 1894 squad featured a talented backfield that consisted of Williams, Alden Knipe (halfback), George H. Brooke (fullback) and Winchester Osgood (halfback).

 1895 season

-Williams was elected captain of the Penn's 1895 team and was named an All American that year.
-As captain, he led Penn to another undefeated (14-0) seasons and a second-consecutive retroactive national title.
+Williams was elected captain of Penn's 1895 team.
+As captain, he led Penn to another undefeated (14–0) season and a second-consecutive retroactive national title.

+In selecting the 1895 All-America team, Caspar Whitney named Williams, Clint Wyckoff, and Clarence Fincke as his three "high-class candidates" for the quarterback position, but granted the honor to Wyckoff.
+Williams was awarded the quarterback spot on a less-recognized All-America team published by the New York newspaper The Sun.

 Helping Heisman

-Other than the two undefeated seasons, Williams may is best known for being instrumental in getting John Heisman back into coaching.
-Before the 1895 season, Walter Riggs a graduate manager for the Auburn Tigers football team, wrote to Williams asking the Penn captain to suggest a suitable coach.
+Other than his undefeated seasons and national championships as a player and coach, Williams may be best known for his instrumental role in getting John Heisman back into coaching.
+Before the 1895 season, Walter Riggs, a graduate manager for the Auburn Tigers football team, wrote to Williams asking the Penn captain to suggest a suitable coach.
 He recommended his former coach at Oberlin, who at the time was a tomato farmer in Texas.
 Auburn hired Heisman, who went on to Hall of Fame career.

-Athletic clubs
+Post-collegiate

-Williams continued playing football after college, as quarterback for the Orange Athletic Club in 1897 and the Duquesne Country and Athletic Club in 1898 and 1899.
+Williams continued playing football after college.
+In 1896, he and his former Penn backfield mates Knipe and Brooke, along with ex-Yale guard Pudge Heffelfinger, were recruited by the Orange Athletic Club to strengthen the team in a game against the rival Elizabeth Athletic Club.
+He returned to play for the Orange AC in 1897 before quarterbacking the Duquesne Country and Athletic Club (DC&AC) in 1898 and 1899.
+The DC&AC team at that time was openly professional.

+Williams also worked as an official, including at the first known indoor regulation football game (Chicago vs. Michigan at the Chicago Coliseum on November 26, 1896).
+He officiated both of the only two games played by the 1896 Allegheny Athletic Association squad, which the Pro Football Hall of Fame credits as the first completely professional football team.